And here we are, now in Greece for a month!

 We stay 3 whole days in the Greek capital, with of course the must do visit of the Acropolis's site!
 There was not a lot of people on the site that day, so we really could take beautiful pictures and climb to the top at our own pace in order to see the temples (Athena Nike, and of course the Partenon) as well as other remarkable monuments such as the theater of Dionysos, the Odeon of Herodes Atticus and the Propylees.

 A visit to the Acropolis Museum is also a must, although it is not included in the museum pass.
-It costs 5 EUR but the visit brings a lot of explanations about the history of the Acropolis itself.
+Its price is 5 EUR but the visit brings a lot of explanations about the history of the site.

 We then visited the temple of Zeus, located not far from the site of the Acropolis and two steps away from our AirBnB.